semester-groupies/hacker-news/rad.md

 * The system must have a 95% uptime from 2/11 until 14/12, even if we are undertaking maintenance etc.
 * Buffers must be in place to keep the system up to date during down times.
 ### Nonfunctional requirements
+(To be sorted)
+1. The new system has to look like the current system.
+2. The system needs to be accessible at least 95% of the time.
+3. The system content must be persisted to a database so in case of a break down the system will not loose data.
 #### Usability

 #### Reliability